Superkunair/my-resume/index.md

 *   Created apps using Java and Spring for on-prem data visualization
 *   Lead Projects that involved clients from other companies (Customer  Requirements, Design architectures using aws)
 *   Create Data migration apps to replicate data from Smartsheet into Salesforce CRM
+* Create Event queue AWS SNS re-processing system that saves missing or failed events across micro-services, this was achieved using AWS Cognito, Lambda, S3 and RDS, having a total cost of 0.1 USD per month
 * * *

 ### Solution Consultant, Cloud Engineer GEO-CX , Arizona (Contract) September 2025 — Present